Raymo et al. v. FCA US LLC and Cummins Inc.

 • You received a Notice because you appear in FCA US's records as having purchased or leased a new 2013, 2014, or 2015 Dodge Ram 2500 or 3500 truck with Cummins Diesel between November 26, 2014 to July 13, 2016 in the following states: Alabama, Colorado, Florida, Georgia, Idaho, Kentucky, Michigan, Mississippi, New Jersey, North Carolina, Ohio, Oklahoma, Pennsylvania, Utah, Virginia, and Washington.

-The Court has directed that the Notice be sent to you because, as a potential member of the Class, you have the right to know about the Settlement reached in this Action between Plaintiffs (on behalf of the Class,) and Defendants and about all of your options before the Court decides whether to approve the Settlement.
+The Court has directed that the Notice be sent to you because, as a potential member of the Class, you have the right to know about the Settlement reached in this Action between Plaintiffs (on behalf of the Class,) and Defendants and about all of your options before the Court decided to approve the Settlement.
 The Notice explains the lawsuit, the Settlement, and your legal rights.

 The Court in charge of this Action is the United States District Court for the Eastern District of Michigan.
 The case is called Raymo, et al. v.
 FCA US LLC, et al., Civil Action No. 17-12168 (TGB)(SDD).
 United States District Court Judge Terrence G. Berg is overseeing this Action.
 The persons who brought this case are the plaintiffs, and the companies they sued are called defendants.